brp-optics/fiji_lab_walkthrough/_build/html/_sources/basic-registration.md

      - `{i}` specifies where in the filename to iterate through values.
      - If this is written as `{ii}`, there will be an error because the first file is `1`, not `01`.
    - Uncheck the **Compute overlap** box, since the overlap value is known.
+   - You may get a warning about no overlap being found.
+Press 'ok' to bypass it.

 ![Fused leaf image](images/fused-leaf.png)